-Starting on 24 September 2020 I taught a 10-week course for Hills Road Sixth Form College and will be offering this online in January 2021 as well.
+For a few years now I’ve been teaching ‘WordPress for Beginners’ at Hills Road College.
+From September 2020 I taught a 10-week course via Zoom, thanks to the pandemic, and will be offering this online for the foreseeable future.
 Visit the Hills Road Adult Education pages and search for ‘WordPress’ to find course details.
-The courses will run either on a Wednesday morning or a Thursday evening.
+The courses will run either on a Wednesday morning or a Thursday evening and booking for September 2021 is live from 20 June.

 Unlike many online courses there won’t just be a series of exercises for you to do – instead there’ll be tuition, interaction, support and help.